lucianotonet/groq-php/README.md

 ## Tests

 The `tests/` folder contains unit tests.
 Run them with `composer test`.
 Tests require the `GROQ_API_KEY` environment variable to be set.

+> **Note:** Tests make real API calls to Groq and consume API credits.
+For this reason, our CI pipeline runs tests only on PHP 8.2.
+If you need to test with different PHP versions, please do so locally and be mindful of API usage.

 ## Contributing